Jollyhrothgar/programming_problems/README.md

 A method for solving complex problems by breaking them down into simpler, overlapping subproblems.
 Results of subproblems are stored (memoized) to avoid redundant calculations.

 -   **[Fizz Buzz Sum](./fizz_buzz_sum/)**: A bottom-up dynamic programming approach to build a solution iteratively.

+### Two Pointers
+A pattern that uses two pointers to iterate through a data structure, often at different speeds, until they meet a certain condition.

+-   **[Linked List Cycle Detection](./linked_list_cycle_leetcode_141/)**: The optimal solution for this problem uses a fast and slow pointer to detect a cycle in O(1) memory.